ONElua/ONEMenu-for-PSVita/README.md

 **Reduce Game Size**      Allows to free up some space by eliminating some game folders/files such as: Game Manual, and some folders/files from ux0:app/(GAMEID) since those folders/files are also at ux0:patch/(GAMEID) (ux0:Repatch/(GAMEID)).

-This option is based in TheRadziu's Tutorial https://github.com/TheRadziu/NoNpDRM-modding/wiki#saving-memory-space-while-using-mods
+This option is based on TheRadziu's Tutorial https://github.com/TheRadziu/NoNpDRM-modding/wiki#saving-memory-space-while-using-mods
-* NOTE: Be very carefull after using this option, because, if the folders/files get deleted from ux0:patch/(GAMEID) o ux0:rePatch/(GAMEID) the game will stop booting cause there won't be any folders/files left at ux0:app/(GAMEID)
+* NOTE: Be very careful after using this option, because if the folders/files get deleted from ux0:patch/(GAMEID) or ux0:rePatch/(GAMEID) the game will stop booting cause there won't be any folders/files left at ux0:app/(GAMEID)

 **Switch app**    Allows to move the selected app/game between the 3 available partitions (ux0-ur0-uma0).